Spark and ScyllaDB: Spark DataFrames in ScyllaDB

 Welcome back!
-Last time, we discussed how Spark executes our queries and how Spark’s DataFrame and SQL APIs can be used to read data from Scylla.
-That concluded the querying data segment of the series; in this post, we will see how data from DataFrames can be written back to Scylla.
+Last time, we discussed how Spark executes our queries and how Spark’s DataFrame and SQL APIs can be used to read data from ScyllaDB.
+That concluded the querying data segment of the series; in this post, we will see how data from DataFrames can be written back to ScyllaDB.

 As always, we have a code sample repository with a

 docker-compose.yaml file with all the necessary services we’ll need.
 After you’ve cloned it, start up the services with